mathemacode/job-searching/README.md

 #### Moving Costs!
 **This also means that you should start saving up NOW to make the move**.
 Even if your new company offers to reimburse your moving expense, you'll probably get that money in your 2nd paycheck or beyond, and just a credit card may not cut it.
-Getting a new apartment in the city will cost you.  **USING FACEBOOK GROUPS TO FIND ROOMMATES** is a great idea but obviously never, ever, ever put down
+Getting a new apartment in the city will cost you.  **Using Facebook groups to find roommates** is a great idea but obviously never, ever, ever put down
 ANY amount of money for a place that you haven't physically been to yet.
 Apartments.com is full of these scams where somebody will say
 "ohh...
 I work on a ship offshore so won't be home for many months, I can ship you the key if you PayPal me"... scams are abundant in the world of renting apartments.
 Facebook has tons of groups, named, for example, "Seattle Housing", where people find good deals on